Department of Music and Dance

 What is the difference between a B.A. degree in music and a B.Mus. degree?

-A Bachelor of Arts is a liberal arts degree in which students pick a major (music) and a minor (for example, biology, math, English), allowing them to explore a variety of academic interests.
+A Bachelor of Arts is a liberal arts degree in which students pick a major (music) and a minor (biology, math, business, English, etc.), allowing them to explore a variety of academic interests.
 Many of our students choose to double major in music and another subject, in which case a minor is not needed.
 A Bachelor of Music is a professional, not liberal arts, degree that requires more credit hours in music.
-B.Mus. students do not have a minor, but must complete the same general distribution requirements of the B. A.
+B.Mus. students do not have a minor, but complete the same general distribution requirements of the B. A.

 - Learn more about auditions

 - Read about the B.A. curriculum for all four concentrations in the UVM Catalogue